Smallpox: Tradition and religion

-India's first records of smallpox can be found in a medical book that dates back to 400 CE.
+India's first records of smallpox can be found in a medical book that dates back to before 400 CE.
 This book describes a disease that sounds exceptionally like smallpox.
 India, like China and the Yorùbá, created a goddess in response to its exposure to smallpox.
 The Hindu goddess Shitala was both worshipped and feared during her reign.
 It was believed that this goddess was both evil and kind and had the ability to inflict victims when angered, as well as calm the fevers of the already affected.
 Portraits of the goddess show her holding a broom in her right hand to continue to move the disease and a pot of cool water in the other hand in an attempt to soothe patients.
 Shrines were created where many Indian natives, both healthy and not, went to worship and attempt to protect themselves from this disease.
 Some Indian women, in an attempt to ward off Shitala, placed plates of cooling foods and pots of water on the roofs of their homes.

-In cultures that did not recognize a smallpox deity, there was often nonetheless a belief in smallpox demons, who were accordingly blamed for the disease.
+In cultures that did not recognise a smallpox deity, there was often nonetheless a belief in smallpox demons, who were accordingly blamed for the disease.
 Such beliefs were prominent in Japan, Europe, Africa, and other parts of the world.
-Nearly all cultures who believed in the demon also believed that it was afraid of the color red.
+Nearly all cultures who believed in the demon also believed that it was afraid of the colour red.
 This led to the invention of the so-called red treatment, where patients and their rooms would be decorated in red.
-The practice spread to Europe in the 12th century and was practiced by (among others) Charles V of France and Elizabeth I of England.
+The practise spread to Europe in the 12th century and was practised by (among others) Charles V of France and Elizabeth I of England.
 Afforded scientific credibility through the studies by Niels Ryberg Finsen showing that red light reduced scarring, this belief persisted even until the 1930s.